 AMERICAN PHOTOGRAPHER INJURED BY TWO BERKUT GRENADES IN EUROMAIDAN REVOLUTION WAS SMUGGLED THROUGH POLICE LINES TO SURGERY IN GERMANY

 (COLOGNE, GERMANY) 19FEB2014 -- FedEx Airbus captain Mark Estabrook was lying in his hospital bed when his surgeon told him he couldn't guarantee he would get to keep his lower left leg.
 It was almost gangrene when he arrived at the hospital.
 Antibiotics were started through an IV drip immediately.
 The surgeon was more concerned about keeping his operating room sterile than he was about keeping Mark's leg intact.
-Estabrook was also hit in the right shoulder with only slight infection there.
+Estabrook was also hit with shrapnel in the right shoulder with only slight infection there.

 "It's likely the Berkut contaminated the grenades before they threw them at you," the surgeon told Mark.